International Association of Lyceum Clubs: Background

 The club was formed as a place for women involved with literature, journalism, art, science and medicine to meet in an atmosphere that was similar to the men's professional clubs of that era.
-Woman would be able to hold meetings, provide meals, and accommodations in a professional environment.
+Women would be able to hold meetings, provide meals, and accommodations in a professional environment.

 Constance Smedley founded the first club as the International Lyceum Club for Women Artists and Writers at 128 Piccadilly in London.
 Sister organizations were soon established in Berlin, Paris, Florence, etc.

 The club's membership was distinguished from its inception and included Lady Frances Balfour and Millicent Fawcett, both well known suffragettes.
 Lady Balfour was the club's first chairman.
-Her vice chair-man was Enid Moberly Bell, daughter of Charles Frederic Moberly Bell, editor of The Times.
+Her vice chair-man was Enid Moberly Bell.
 In February 1919, Fawcett represented women at the Paris Peace Conference where she was a guest at the city's Lyceum Club.